Sōsuke Uno: Geisha affair

 Uno encountered public scandal in 1989, when accused by the Geisha entertainer Mitsuko Nakanishi of being "immoral" and ungenerous in his financial support during their four-month affair in 1986.
-Nakanishi would claim in following newspaper interviews that Uno had treated older geisha with arrogance and contempt, had not paid the appropriate fee of ¥300,000 per month (roughly US$2,100 at the time) for her company of four months, and had not provided a traditional parting gift (a further monetary fee) as had been customary in geisha etiquette.
+Nakanishi would claim in following newspaper interviews that Uno had treated senior ranking geisha with arrogance and contempt, had not paid the appropriate fee of ¥300,000 per month (roughly US$2,100 at the time) for her company of four months, and had not provided a traditional parting gift (a further monetary fee) as had been customary in geisha etiquette.

-A Washington Post article published in July 1989 brought international attention to the affair, with some senior geisha denouncing Nakanishi as a whistleblower, effectively compromising the discreet nature of the profession and violated the traditionalist norms by engaging with political and economic affairs in the public sphere.
+A Washington Post article published on 19 July 1989 brought international attention to the affair, with some senior geisha denouncing Nakanishi as a whistleblower, effectively compromising the discreet nature of the profession and violated the traditionalist norms by engaging with political and economic affairs in the public sphere.

 Nakanishi later quit the profession after she was vehemently criticized by the Geisha Gion Committee who began to shun her from further client engagements to avoid scandal.
 She later remarried another man and divorced, attended a Shingon Buddhist school temple in Shiga Prefecture, and held various secretarial jobs unrelated to the geisha community.
 Due to the severity of the scandal, Nakanishi's own son disowned her during this time.

 Sōsuke Uno (at the Energy Research and Development Administration on 14 September 1977).

 Uno was highly criticized in public not for having a Geisha mistress, as it was a traditional leisure practice expected of politicians and wealthy men but instead due to relating his poor financial habits in the Japanese Diet as compared and paralleled to the ungenerosity towards his former Geisha mistress.
 Furthermore, the Geisha was outspoken in public and even made allegations and political suggestions in properly handling the Japanese economy, an unconventional behavior not expected of a traditionalist woman (Geisha culture) in which further exacerbated the situation.

 To avoid further scandal, Sōsuke Uno resigned as prime minister on 10 August 1989 after just 68 days in office, but continued to serve his country in various government posts until he retired fully in 1996.
 On 29 April 1994, he was awarded with the highest possible honour for an ordinary civilian, the Grand Cordon of the Order of the Rising Sun with Paulownia Flowers.

 Death

 At 72 years of age, Uno then enjoyed a peaceful retirement in Moriyama city.
-He died of lung cancer on 19 May 1998 in a hospital near his private home.
+He died of lung cancer due to Tobacco use on 19 May 1998 in a hospital near his private home.
 He had two daughters from his wife, Mrs. Chiyo Hirose Uno.
 He published two collections of Haiku poems, as well as his book on prisonership in Siberia, along with painting, poetry, and music.
 A year later in 1999, his Geisha affair was highlighted in the Secret Life of Geisha, a TV documentary.